 Anyway, I really hope the Captiva is a good car.
 Otherwise, it's going to go down in the history books.
 And if it has some kind of recall due to malfunctioning door locks, watch out.

-PRODUCTION YEARS: 1970-78 (U.S.)
+Production Years: 1970-78 (U.S.)

-Anyway, the Ford Pinto has always been a running joke because of its tendency to explode when rear-ended (I never laughed so hard as I did the first time seeing the accompanying clip), the Pinto really describes exactly what the car is - a small horse, an undersized, juvenile horse that's not really a full-grown horse yet.
-Actually, I have no idea what a Pinto really is, but that's what I think it is, and in advertising, perception is reality.
+Anyway, the Ford Pinto has always been a running joke.
+It did have a tendency to explode when rear-ended.
+And I never laughed so hard as I did the first time seeing the accompanying clip.
+The Pinto really describes exactly what the car is - a small horse.
+It's an undersized, juvenile horse that's not really a full-grown horse yet.
+Actually, I have no idea what a Pinto really is, but that's what I think it is.
+And in advertising, perception is reality.
 Fortunately, if you kick a real Pinto in its rear end, it will not explode.

-PRODUCTION YEARS: 2001-Present (worldwide)
+Production Years: 2001-Present (worldwide)

-PRODUCTION YEARS: 1993-97 (U.S.)
+Production Years: 1993-97 (U.S.)

 Everyone knows what a hummer is, right?

 Is it really possible that the folks over at GM didn't?